arshita1625/support-agent/data/documents/policies.md

 Try regenerating the certificate through your control panel.
 If the issue persists, we can manually review the certificate installation.
 Actions: [regenerate_certificate, check_installation]
 Escalation: escalate_to_technical
-5. Sample Abuse and Security Policies
+## 5. Sample Abuse and Security Policies
 Document: Acceptable Use Policy - Security Section

-SECTION 6: PROHIBITED ACTIVITIES
+## 6. PROHIBITED ACTIVITIES

 6.1 Malicious Software
 Strictly prohibited activities include: